 After the Convention’s black-tie Banquet, he relaxed with his girlfriend Jen, while rooting to victory the ultimate NCAA Men’s Basketball National Champions, The University of Virginia Cavaliers.
 Mr. Waterman attended UVA’s School of Law.
 Go Hoos!

-On April 9, 2019, the Waterman family was blessed with a new addition: Avery Tillinghast Waterman-Gibler!
+The Waterman family was blessed with a new addition: Avery Tillinghast Waterman-Gibler!